pepaslabs/pogoplug-v4-bodhi-rootfs-debian/README.md

 This github repository aims to provide versions of his rootfs which are fully ready to be used with Pogoplug V4 devices (Pogoplug Mobile and Pogoplug Series 4).

-## Producedure
+## Producedure I Used to Modify bodhi's rootfs

 I performed the following steps to prepare the rootfs and disk images.

+All of these commands should be run as **root**.

 These instructions are based on the following env vars.
-Adjust as needed for your situation.
+Adjust as needed for your situation:

 ```
 # SD card device: